One Day Can Make a Difference

 The ways to fundraise are endless.
 Consider a bake sale, golf outing, dress-down day at work, FIRST Night Out with your local professional sports team or one of your own unique ideas.
 Click here to view the Grassroots Fundraising Guide.

 Want more information or to start brainstorming about your event?
-Contact Madeline Bergman, Director of Development.
+Contact Christine Wassel, Community Engagement Director.

 Already have an event in mind?
-Fill out these event forms and send them to Madeline Bergman for FIRST’s approval, so FIRST has it on record, can confirm the event represents FIRST in a positive way, we can promote it via our website and social media groups.
+Fill out these event forms and send them to Chris Wassel for FIRST’s approval, so FIRST has it on record, can confirm the event represents FIRST in a positive way, we can promote it via our website and social media groups.

 When your event has ended, make sure to send us a photo of your event to be considered for our website or Ichthyosis Focus!
-Please send photos to Madeline Bergman.
+Please send photos to the FIRST office.